waawal/cashkam-meta/api/docs/ads.rst

    :statuscode 403: User is not permitted to modify the ad
    :statuscode 401: Not logged in.
-   :statuscode 404: `adId` not found.
+   :statuscode 404: :js:data:`AdObject.adId` not found.
    :statuscode 200: Success!

 Remove a ad